ICTU/sonar/README.md

 A SonarQube container image with plugins, profiles and configuration used at ICTU.

-This project provides two SonarQube editions on [Docker Hub](https://hub.docker.com/r/ictu/sonar/tags):
+This project provides the SonarQube Server edition on [Docker Hub](https://hub.docker.com/r/ictu/sonar/tags).

-* Community Edition (tagged version)
-* Developer Edition (tagged version with `-developer` suffix)

 ## Creating a new quality profile